By Don McKenzie, NBCI Director

 Texas quail populations are in a dramatic slump, which has hit the state’s hunters and landowners hard.
 Most of the rest of the bobwhite states are in the same boat, but their slide was gradual, hardly noticeable; Texas’ populations went bust quickly, painfully.
-Most biologists generally expect Texas’ bobwhites to rebound with a couple consecutive wetter years, at least in areas of extensive good habitat.
-Nonetheless, the drastic bust created an unfamiliar sense of urgency among diverse Texas quail enthusiasts, many of whom began energetically seeking causes, remedies and immediate actions.
+Most biologists generally expect Texas’ bobwhites to rebound with a couple of consecutive wetter years, at least in areas of extensive good habitat.
+Nonetheless, the drastic bust created an unfamiliar sense of urgency among diverse Texas quail enthusiasts, many of whom began energetically seeking causes, remedies, and immediate actions.

-The resulting scramble has complicated the Texas quail conservation scene over the last couple years.
+The resulting scramble has complicated the Texas quail conservation scene over the last couple of years.
 But there is a notable bright side: numerous Texas quailophiles have become energized and active, maybe more than ever.
 The demonstration of energy and passion by professionals and citizen conservationists is inspiring.

 It would be difficult for any other quail state to muster the people, institutions, and organizations that are working right now to help Texas quail.